marcusoftnet/marcusoftnet.github.io/_posts/2019-01-25-the-things-i-we-fear-in-vain.md

 ---
 layout: post
-title: "The things I (we) worry about in vain"
+title: The things I (we) worry about in vain
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2019-01-20 16:34:46
 tags: